gnosis/dex-subgraph/README.md

 #   It doesn't matter where you clone the project, this project is independent from dex-subgraph
 git clone https://github.com/gnosis/dex-liquidity-provision

+# In order to generate even more data (esp withdraws and cancelations), clone the following project
+#   It doesn't matter where you clone the project, this project is independent from dex-subgraph
+git clone https://github.com/gnosis/dex-contracts

-# Install dependencies
+# Migrate dependencies (in another tab)
 cd dex-liquidity-provision
 yarn

-# Migrate dependencies (in another tab)
 yarn build && npx truffle migrate

-# Setup some test data
-npx truffle exec scripts/ganache/setup_thegraph_data.js

-# In order to generate even more data (esp withdraws and cancelations), clone the following project
-#   It doesn't matter where you clone the project, this project is independent from dex-subgraph
-git clone https://github.com/gnosis/dex-contracts

 # Install dependencies
-cd dex-contracts
+cd ../dex-contracts
 yarn

 # Migrate dependencies (in another tab)